soywod/kronos/README.md

 ### Gist sync

 Contain a boolean.
 If `true`, activate the [Gist](https://gist.github.com/) sync.
-In this case, the GitHub token is prompted each time the application starts, till the user enters a valid token or the user disable this option.
+In this case, the GitHub token is prompted each time the application starts, till the user enters a valid token or the user disables this option.
 Default: `false`.

 ### Hide done